 Chicken Cordon Bleu with Homemade Honey Mustard SauceFULLforLife

 Chicken Cordon Bleu may sound a little fancy, but it’s actually really simple to make.
 This lightened up recipe is easy to assemble and full of flavor!
 It pairs perfectly with roasted vegetables, sautéed green beans or a salad.
-For minimal cleanup, you can bake it on a sheet pan alongside FfL’s Easy Oven Roasted Asparagus or Sheet Pan Brussel Sprout and Sweet Potato Side Dish.
+For minimal cleanup, you can bake it on a sheet pan alongside Roasted Asparagus or Brussels Sprouts and Sweet Potatoes.

 Chicken Cordon Bleu with Homemade Honey Mustard Sauce